 However, one sport stands out to me for requiring good eyesight at multiple distances, and that is shooting.
 You often hear the saying that a person has hawk or eagle vision, while this is impossible as these birds of prey see 3-4 times better than an average person, you do need pretty good vision to hit that bullseye while shooting.

 Last week we had the pleasure of seeing the paralympian shooter Natalie Smith at our Eyecare Plus Roselands store.
-Dr Shereen Kassir, the optometrist her test her eyes said, “It was an absolute delight to meet her.
+Dr Shereen Kassir, the optometrist who tested her eyes, said, “It was an absolute delight to meet her.
 She was able to demonstrate exactly the distances she required good vision at for shooting.”

 Together with the help of our professional optometrists, optical dispensers, and Essilor Australia, we were able to design the most appropriate shooting lens for her to compete in the coming Rio Paralympics.
 Contrary to the common belief, it is not the target that is important to have in clear focus, but it is actually more important to have the rifle’s far sight in focus, which is in this case about 1 meter away.
 Thanks to Essilor Australia, Natalie was able to have the best quality lenses for shooting that are highly impact resistant with the latest anti-reflection technology of Crizal UV Forte lenses.